Angela1611/Angela1611/README.md

 ## Hi there!
 I'm Angela! 👋

-I'm a Junior Data Engineer with over 1 year of experience building end-to-end data systems, from extraction to visualization, using Python, SQL, N8N, and Power BI.
-Familiar with cloud platforms such as GCP and workflow orchestration using Airflow.
+I'm a Data Analytics Engineer with over 1 year of experience building end-to-end data systems, from extraction to visualization, using Python, SQL, N8N, and Power BI.
+Familiar with cloud platforms such as GCP, AWS, Databricks & Snowflake.

 Additionally, I have 2 years of experience as a Data Analyst developing business intelligence dashboards and identifying patterns that drive actionable insights.
 Through data-driven initiatives, key business KPIs increased between 700% and 3000%, significantly improving operational efficiency and decision-making.
 I bring strong analytical, problem-solving, and communication skills, combined with strategic thinking.